 - Applicants must submit the following materials to the Graduate Recruitment and Admissions Office:

 - The graduate school admissions application and application fee

 - Official transcripts from each college and university attended (except Central Connecticut State University)

 - Applicants must also submit the following materials to the History Department

 - two letters of recommendation

 - two essays.
-Write a 500-word essay that discusses a work of history that has influenced the way you think about the past, and write a 250-word essay that describes your career aspirations and any opportunities for career preparation that you have had.
+Write a 500-word essay that discusses a scholarly monograph written by a historian that has influenced the way you think about the past, and write a 250-word essay that describes your career aspirations and any opportunities for career preparation that you have had.

 a) If you have an undergraduate degree in history but are denied admission because you have an undergraduate (or combined undergraduate/graduate) GPA between 2.70 and 2.99, or for any other reason, then you may be considered for conditional admission.
 In order to be recommended for full admission, conditionally admitted students must complete HIST 501 or HIST 502 with a B+ or better.